victorneo/victorneo.github.com/_posts/2014-04-21-continuous-learning.md

 ### Going Forward

-I pretty excited over how my current continuous learning plans will work out in the long run.
+I am pretty excited over how my current continuous learning plans will work out in the long run.
 MOOCs give me the structured classroom feel for discipline and podcasts + news makes commute much more bearable as they are now learning sessions.